kexquan/dual-dropout-ranking/README.md

 pip install -r requirements.txt

+Tips: If there is any missing package, please refer to 'requirements_full.txt' to install corresponding packages.

 ## Example 1: XOR dataset classification
 Run example 1 in multithreading, which will take about 5 minutes on a RTX3090 GPU: